tanupoo/unzipx/README.md

 - when the filename contains some combining charactors of Unicode, you will see the corrupted filename.
 It happens when you use a dum terminal.

+- Another problem is the version of PKZIP.
+Several versions exist.
+Some tools don't some recent versions.
+For example, Mac native unzip doesn't support some encryption algorithms such as AES256.
+In this case, you see the message like "need PK compat. v5.1 (can do v4.5)".

 ## Strategy

 So, firstly this unzipx checks the utf-8 flag in flag_bits of zipinfo.